 The scholarship was established in memory of Tem Tipton by her family in tribute to her professional achievements as a reference librarian and teacher and in recognition of her community service activities.

-- Open to full-time, undergraduate students pursuing a degree in education or English who have completed their freshman year
+- Open to currently enrolled full-time, undergraduate students pursuing a degree in education or English who have completed their freshman year

 - Applicants must have financial need, a cumulative GPA of 3.0, and have current or past involvement with community service or other types of volunteer activities